Eziclip

 Questions

 Descript is a full production suite: multitrack recording, Studio Sound audio cleanup, Overdub voice cloning, an AI co-editor for clips and show notes, and team collaboration.
-Eziclip focuses on the free, private 'edit by text' cut — delete words, lines or tangents and strip filler and dead air.
+Eziclip focuses on the free, in-browser 'edit by text' cut — delete words, lines or tangents and strip filler and dead air.
 For full multi-speaker production and teams, Descript is the deeper tool.